betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 - What is tree planting really like?
 - Plan what to bring ahead of first planting season
-- Access to information about being a Planter.
+- Access to information about being a Plantor.
-- Provides access to information about how to plant which currently only exists in the brains of ExperiencedPlanters.
+- Provides access to information about how to plant which currently only exists in the brains of ExperiencedPlantors.

 ---

 ### Saves Time and Cost

-- PlantaBeta is designed to increase a Planter's planting rate, which will decrease the number of days it takes to complete a planting season.
-Shorter seasons means less money spent on feeding, transporting and housing Planters.
+- PlantaBeta is designed to increase a Plantor's planting rate, which will decrease the number of days it takes to complete a planting season.
+Shorter seasons means less money spent on feeding, transporting and housing Plantors.

 ---